Battle of Ban Me Thuot: Retreat

 While battles were raging in and around Ban Me Thuot, South Vietnamese military forces in I Corps were under pressure by the PAVN 324th and 325th Infantry Divisions.
 During the period from March 8 to March 13, there were clashes in Truoi in southern Huế, Mai Linh, Mo Tau, Thien Phuoc and Quảng Ngãi.
 As a result of the immense pressure placed upon I Corps, the ARVN General Staff could not deploy strong units from the region to defend Ban Me Thuot and the rest of II Corps.

-On March 11 Thiệu convened a meeting with Prime Minister Trần Thiện Khiêm, Chief of the ARVN General Staff General Cao Văn Viên and Lieutenant General Dang Van Quang to discuss the military situation in the northern provinces of South Vietnam.
+On March 11 Thiệu convened a meeting with Prime Minister Trần Thiện Khiêm, Chief of the General Staff Cao Văn Viên, and Assistant for Security affairs Đặng Văn Quang to discuss the military situation in the northern provinces of South Vietnam.
 In this meeting, Thiệu decided to withdraw what was left of his army from the northern provinces to defend the Mekong Delta region, where most of the nation's population and vital economic resources were located.
 Thiệu justified his decision on the basis that the South Vietnamese military could not defend every inch of South Vietnam's territory, so the military had to be 'lightened at the top and heavy at the bottom'.

 Starting at 11:00 on March 14, Thiệu flew out to Cam Ranh for a briefing with Phú.
 The events which took place after this briefing would go down as one of the greatest failures in military history.
 After Phú had outlined the military situation in the Central Highlands, he asked Thiệu to bolster the RVNAF 6th Air Force Division with more aircraft and additional brigades to defend Kontum and Pleiku.
 Thiệu refused to send further reinforcements because the South Vietnamese military no longer had the resources.
 Phú was ordered to move all his units down to the Mekong region where they could continue fighting.
 General Viên cautioned against moving large military formations down Highway 19; he reminded Thiệu of the Battle of Mang Yang Pass where the French Group Mobile 100 was destroyed in 1954.
 Thiệu and his commanders made the decision to use Route 7 instead, in an attempt to surprise the PAVN, who would not expect them to use that road due to its poor condition.

+When the meeting drew to its end, Phú suddenly requested Thiệu for promoting his subordinate, Colonel Phạm Văn Tất, commander of the Ranger Forces in II Corps, to Brigadier General.
+Both Viên and Thiệu hesitated but Phú's repeated pleading got Thiệu's consent at last.
+After being promoted, Tất was assigned to command the forces to be redeployed while Phú's two deputies, Brigadier Generals Trần Văn Cẩm and Lê Văn Thân were not given any clear responsibilities in the redeployment.